-Kirkpatrick wins competitive Democratic primary
+Arizona features 2 open House seats being eyed by Democrats

 - Shooting killed gamers seeking money for college, family WATCH

-That matchup is one of two races with open seats this year — the seat was vacated Republican Rep. Martha McSally, who is now the Republican nominee for U.S. Senate.

-The other open seat was vacated by Rep. Kyrsten Sinema, who won the Democratic Senate primary.
+That matchup is one of two races with open seats this year.
+The other is the race for the seat being vacated by Rep. Kyrsten Sinema, who won the Democratic Senate primary.

-In the race for Sinema’s seat, Steve Ferrara, a former Navy chief medical officer who spent more than two decades in the military, won a three-way GOP primary in Arizona’s 9th congressional district.
+In the race for Sinema’s seat, Steve Ferrara, a former Navy chief medical officer who spent more than two decades in the military, won a three-way GOP primary.
 He will face former Phoenix mayor Greg Stanton in November.

-Arizona’s congressional races and their electoral breakdown will be a key to Democratic hopes of taking control of the U.S. House of Representatives.
+Ferrara said Tuesday that he thinks he could flip the district by focusing on issues like health care instead of politics.

+“In going into this race, my entire purpose is to unify people, not be more of the same,” he said.

 In the 8th Congressional District, Rep. Debbie Lesko beat Sandra Dowling in the GOP primary.
 She’ll have a rematch against Democrat Hiral Tipirneni, a doctor who lost to Lesko in a special election this spring.